Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 @LATenantsUnion @TenantsTogether @SAJE_ShiftPower
 @LACANORG @Justice4Renters @CalOrganize

-Can you support the push to demand a dedicated Tenant Abuse Hotline?
+Can you support the push to demand a Independent Tenant Abuse Hotline?
 ```
 <br />